Lori Loughlin's Daughters Have Reportedly Been Kicked Out of Their USC Sorority

 "Olivia's world came crashing down quicker in terms of getting dumped and losing all of her business," the insider added.
 "But this all unfolded slower for Bella and it's been more emotionally devastating."

-The scandal has also affected each daughter's relationship with Laughlin.
-While reports have emerged that Bella and her mother have had a falling out, Bella is leaning on her mother for support.
+The scandal has also affected each daughter's relationship with Loughlin.
+While reports have emerged that Bella and her mother have had a falling out, Bella is reportedly leaning on her mother for support.

 "Lori and Bella have remained incredibly close throughout and have been a wonderful support to one another," an insider told Entertainment Tonight.
 "Their closest friends feel it's been devastating to watch the effects this situation has had on their family and their relationships."